Wild Deserts – Bringing Back Locally Extinct Mammals To The Corner Country

 Wild Deserts is within Sturt National Park in New South Wales, in the NSW Corner Country.

 It is pushed right into the corner of the state, forming a rough triangle of sorts.
 The left side is the SA/NSW border while the top is the Queensland/NSW border.

 This is no coincidence.
 They chose this site carefully (see map above for details):

 - The dog fence runs along the border, providing a ready-made barrier.
 This makes economic sense, as it obviously doesn’t need to be fenced.

-- Wild Deserts can then run a fence (marked “wing fence” on map) diagonally through the centre of their land to develop a controlled area or “Wild Training Zone”.
+- Wild Deserts then ran a fence (marked “wing fence” on map) diagonally through the centre of their land to develop a controlled area or “Wild Training Zone”.
 More on this soon.